First time home buyer programs in PA

 Because buying a home is likely to be the most expensive purchase you will make in your lifetime; it’s worth the time to educate your self on the various loan programs available.
 The first question that typically comes to mind for home buyers is “how much can I afford”.

-When you apply or pre-qualify for a home loan, the mortgage lender will estimate the maximum amount of money you can borrow by comparing your monthly income and your monthly debt (i.e. car payments, student loans, minimum payments on credit cards and other monthly payments).
+When you apply or pre-qualify for a home loan, the mortgage lender will estimate the maximum loan amount you are able to borrow by comparing your monthly income and your monthly debt (i.e. car payments, student loans, minimum payments on credit cards and other monthly payments).
 This calculation is known as a debt to income ratio.
-You can estimate your “ideal monthly mortgage payment” with the Debt to Income Calculator.
+You can estimate the “ideal" loan payment” with the Debt to Income Calculator.

 The PA Closing Cost Calculator will estimate the down payment, closing costs (including the seller assist, if applicable), escrow and prepaid costs.